hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Options for Plans and Applies

-To understand the various options available for plans and applies using the CLI-driven workflow, see [Run Modes and Options](/docs/cloud/run/modes-and-options.html).
+To understand the various options available for plans and applies using the CLI-driven workflow, visit [Run Modes and Options](/docs/cloud/run/modes-and-options.html).